Scientific Program

 BSc (Hons I), PhD, GAICD, FAAHMS, FAAS

-CEO, Novo Nordisk Foundation Centre for Stem Cell Medicine (reNEW)
+CEO of the Novo Nordisk Foundation Centre for Stem Cell Medicine (reNEW)

-Chief Scientist, Murdoch Children’s Research Institute
+Chief Scientist at the Murdoch Children’s Research Institute

 Melbourne, Australia